AloXado320/rom-manager-2-c/README.md

  - Textures will export the equivalent of the /textures/ folder in decomp.
  - Inherit is a file management arg for when dealing with multiple roms.
 Normal behavior is to clear level and actor folder each time, inherit prevents this.
  - Title exports the title screen.
 This will also be exported if levels='all'
+ - Sound will export sound sample and instrument bank data (default is m64s only)
  - Upscale is an option to use ESRGAN ai upscaling to increase texture size.
 The upscaled textures will generate #ifdefs in each model file for non N64 targeting to compile them instead of the original textures.
 This feature is not currently implemented.

 ### Example Inputs